-- If patients miss doses: - Get specific information about missed doses. - Work with patients to determine why they encountered problems and which specific strategies could work for their lifestyle - If the patient has a treatment supporter, also work with the treatment supporter to assist the patient in taking the medications as prescribed. - Reinforce importance of adherence.
+- If the patient misses doses - Get specific information about missed doses - Work with patient to determine why they encountered problems and which specific strategies could work for their lifestyle - If the patient has a treatment supporter, also work with the treatment supporter to assist the patient in taking the medications as prescribed - Reinforce importance of adherence

-- Create comfortable atmosphere for patients to ask questions. - Use simple terms and visual aids if available. - Provide a nonjudgmental, trusting environment, ask questions and listen to answers.
+- Create a comfortable atmosphere for patients to ask questions - Use simple terms and visual aids if available - Provide a nonjudgmental, trusting environment: ask questions and listen to answers

-- Make no assumptions: Ask all patients about adherence in the same way. - For example, "Sometimes it is difficult to take medications on time.
-Have you missed any pills since your last appointment?," or "Why do you think you were unable to take your pills on time?"
+- Make no assumptions: ask all patients about adherence in the same way - For example, "Sometimes it is difficult to take medications on time.
+Have you missed any pills since your last appointment?" or "Why do you think you were unable to take your pills on time?"

-- Ask open-ended questions such as "Which doses did you miss?" - Enhance self-confidence of patients: they can be successful in taking ART. - Help patient identify reminders and strategies (daily activity link, pill box, blister pack, diary, calendar, directly observed [DOT]).
+- Ask open-ended questions such as "Which doses did you miss?" - Enhance self-confidence of patients: they can be successful in taking ART - Help patient identify reminders and strategies (daily activity link, pill box, blister pack, diary, calendar, directly observed [DOT])

-- Discuss the role of social support:
+Discuss the role of social support

-- participation in a PLHA support group

-- involvement of a treatment supporter (family member, friend, or PLHA support group member selected by the patient to support the patient's adherence)

-- home visits by an adherence support worker (ASW), a layperson who assists the health facility clinical staff by providing psychosocial and adherence support to patients

-- referral to home-based care (HBC)
+- Participation in a PLHA support group - Involvement of a treatment supporter (a family member, friend, or PLHA support group member selected by the patient to support the patient's adherence) - Home visits by an adherence support worker (ASW), a lay person who assists the health facility clinical staff by providing psychosocial and adherence support to patients - Referral to home-based care (HBC)

-- Discuss treatment topics with patient and treatment supporter (if involved): - goals of treatment, disclosure issues (who will patient disclose to and how will they do it?) - ways the treatment supporter will help the patient - basic drug information, reason for treatment - importance of adherence, consequences of nonadherence - timing of medications, drug interactions, side effects
+- Discuss treatment topics with patient and treatment supporter (if involved) - Goals of treatment, disclosure issues (who will patient disclose to and how will they do it?) - Ways that the treatment supporter will help the patient - Basic drug information, reason for treatment - Importance of adherence, consequences of nonadherence - Timing of medications, drug interactions, side effects

-- Identify potential barriers to adherence and support systems. - Refer to services to help address barriers (transportation, financial, food support, etc.). - Tailor treatment to patient's lifestyle and routine. - For example, cue ART dosing to regular daily events such as meals or prayers or set out specific places and times for taking medications.
+- Identify potential barriers to adherence and support systems - Refer to services to help address barriers (transportation, financial, food support, etc.) - Tailor treatment to patient's lifestyle and routine - For example, cue ART dosing to regular daily events such as meals or prayers or set out specific places and times for taking medications

-- Plan ahead for changes in routine such as travel. - Prepare patient for side effects and help the patient learn how to manage side effects. - Tell patient what to do if he or she misses a dose.
+- Plan ahead for changes in routine such as travel - Prepare patient for and how to manage side effects - Tell patient what to do if he or she misses a dose